Harika0229/Internal-Chatbot-Builder/README.md

 INTERNAL CHATBOT BUILDER

-Internal Chatbot Builder is a tool designed for creating, managing, and testing rule-based conversational scripts for chatbots.
+Internal Chatbot Builder is a tool designed for creating, managing, and testing rule-based conversational scripts for chatbots of a particular organization.
 It allows users to define datasets, intents, and responses, making it ideal for automating customer support and internal communications.

 Key Features: